Islamists pursue gains in Egypt's phased election

 "This is the first time our vote counts," said Fatma Sayed, a government employee voting in Suez, recalling the rigged polls of the 30-year Mubarak era.
 "We want to retain our rights."

 The second-round turnout seemed high and polling stations were kept open for an extra two hours until 9 p.m.
-(7 p.m.
-British time)
+(1900 GMT)

 As in the first round, voting was largely peaceful, but a gunfight between supporters of rival candidates closed a polling